Grad Semester Programs:

 Once admitted to the Program, students are issued a letter of acceptance by PDA.
 Students will enter Peru on a tourist visa and then will use this document to apply for their student visa once in country.
 Students are responsible for researching the most up-to-date immigration requirements and arranging all immigration documents.

-During the semester prior to the start of the Program, the SIS Office of International Program Development conducts a mandatory pre-departure meeting.
+During the semester prior to the start of the Program, the SIS Office of International Programs conducts a mandatory pre-departure meeting.
 Topics covered include administrative, logistical, security, and cross-cultural issues.
 At PDA, students will be welcomed with the incoming class and provided with orientation materials.

 How to Apply

-- Complete and submit the Program application to the SIS Office of International Program Development by the application deadline.
+- Complete and submit the Program application to the SIS Office of International Programs by the application deadline.

 - After applications are processed and reviewed, students are selected by SIS for nomination to PDA.
 The application process also includes two passport-size photos, a copy of the student's passport information page, two academic letters of recommendation, official transcripts from all undergraduate and graduate institutions attended, and a letter from a language professor certifying proficiency in Spanish.